illinois-cs415/illinois-cs415.github.io/_old_assignments/mp2.md

 The first thing you need to do is update your character as follows.

 ### **Add a Health System**
 This should be very similar to the system used in the first MP.
 It should have a bar displayed somewhere on the screen, and a game over screen should be displayed if it reaches 0.
-You should also make an item that can be placed in the world and picked up to restore health.
+You should also make an item that can be placed in the level editor and picked up by the player during the game to restore health.
 This item should be destroyed on collection.
 There are several given assets that could work well for this but you can use whatever you want.

 ## Part 2: Make Some Enemies
 We need obstacles to fill our level.
 So lets make some enemies.
 You will be making 3 distinctly different enemy types.